Update: November 2023

-At trial in the High Court, email chains from 2018 emerged between Daniel Keller, Deanna Havas, Daniel ‘DC’ Miller and Nina Power revealing that they had been coordinating to “defeat” me “psychologically” at the time of the events described below.
-My statement on the ruling against Mr Miller and Ms Power, in which the judge described their conduct as an aggressive course of bullying with the “whiff of threat and antisemitism”, can be found here.
+At trial in the High Court, email chains disclosed from 2018 revealed that Daniel Keller, Deanna Havas, Daniel ‘DC’ Miller and Nina Power were coordinating to “defeat” me “psychologically” at the time of the events described in my open letter below.
+The judge ruled that Mr Miller and Ms Power’s conduct was an “aggressive” course of bullying with the “whiff of threat and antisemitism”.
+The High Court ruling represents a vindication of my decision to seek accountability from the Athens Biennale, whose organisers had publicly and forcefully denied that Mr Keller had been engaged in any such concerted campaign against me.
+My full statement on the judgment can be found here.

 ––